TymeOn/OuterWildsRecursiveTranslator/README.md

 ## How to use

+1. Install the necessary modules with `npm install`.
-1. Create a copy of the `config.js.dist` file and rename it `config.js`.
+2. Create a copy of the `config.js.dist` file and rename it `config.js`.
-2. Edit the `config.js` file according to your needs.
+3. Edit the `config.js` file according to your needs.

 | Variable       | Description                                                                |
 |----------------|----------------------------------------------------------------------------|